3XCeptional/Data-Science-Roadmap/foundations-data-manipulation.md

 *   Pandas Documentation (pandas.pydata.org/docs/): The official Pandas manual.
 Comprehensive and detailed.
 Your Pandas encyclopedia! 📖
 *   "Python for Data Analysis" by Wes McKinney: The definitive guide to Pandas, written by the creator.
 Learn from the master! 🐼
 *   "Storytelling with Data" by Cole Nussbaumer Knaflic: Learn the art of effective data visualization and communication.
 Make your data stories shine! 🗣️
+    *   [Pandas Tips and Tricks](tips-and-tricks-pandas.md) - Pro tips to become a Pandas data manipulation expert.
+Level up your Pandas skills! 🚀

 ### Best Practices - Data Wrangling Pro Habits 😎